SOURP MAGAR MONASTERY RENOVATION PROJECT

 OUR MISSION

-Over the years, experts from the UNDP Cyprus and other organizations have visited the site and there is a general consensus that immediate intervention is needed to stabilize the structures before irreparable damage occurs.
-Emergency works on the masonry, supporting arches and wooden beams has to be carried out before it is too late.
+Over the years, experts from the UNDP Cyprus and other organizations have visited the site and there is a consensus that immediate intervention is needed to stabilize the structures before irreparable damage occurs.
+Emergency works on the masonry, supporting arches and wooden beams has to be carried out before they collapse and cannot be restored.

-Our immediate and urgent mission is to raise the required funds to activate and revive this historic site by halting the structural failure, restoring the chapel and rooms, and making the site safe and accessible for pilgrims and visitors.
+Our immediate and urgent mission is to raise the required funds to stabilize and renovate this historic site by halting the structural failure, restoring the chapel and rooms, and making the site safe and accessible for pilgrims, visitors and hikers.

 Stakeholder Alignment